Partition Acts 1868and 1876: allowed courts to divide property between spouses.

 Adoption Act 2010: required consultation with fathers of children to be adopted (but see the Children and Family Relationships Act 2015).

-Civil Law (Miscellaneous Provisions) Act 2011: amended the 1996 Domestic Violence Act, transferred the mediation functions of the Family Support Agency to the Legal Aid Board and amended the 2010 Civil Partnership and Certain Rights and Obligations of Cohabitants Act.
+Civil Law (Miscellaneous Provisions) Act 2011: amended the Domestic Violence Act 1996, transferred the mediation functions of the Family Support Agency to the Legal Aid Board and amended the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.

-The Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance: became law in the EU (as well as Albania, Bosnia and Herzegovina, Norway and Ukraine) on 1 August 2014.
+Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance: became law in the EU (as well as Albania, Bosnia and Herzegovina, Norway and Ukraine) in August 2014.
 It makes the enforcement of court decisions relating to maintenance easier and requires contracting states to set up central authorities for maintenance enforcement.

 Search this site